 Once again, “at normal driving conditions” is almost always left out of the discussion.
 In order for the front and rear u-joints to rotate at or very close to the same velocity and cancel out harmonic vibrations, they must be set within 1° of each other during normal driving conditions.
 Similar to my comments regarding the slopes matching, these angles may not necessarily match when the car is at rest but should within 1° when the car is at its most common operating load.
 At rest, a street car that requires 3° rear u-joint operating angle cruising on the highway at 60 MPH may end up having an operating angle of 4° at rest if the pinion slope is set lower than it will be under load to compensate for axle wrap.

 Rule C: U-joint Operating Angles Must Not Exceed Their Drive Shaft RPM Design Limits

-Not to be confused with engine RPM, u-joint are designed to operate up to a certain angle at a certain drive shaft RPM.
-There are two ways this RPM should be calculated: at the engine’s redline RPM and at the vehicle’s maximum speed.
+Not to be confused with engine RPM, u-joints are designed to operate up to a certain angle at a certain drive shaft RPM.
+There are two ways this RPM should be calculated: at the engine’s redline RPM and at the vehicle’s maximum speed, which I discuss shortly.

 Rule D: The Drive Shaft and U-joints Must Have some Angle Built In

 None of these components should be dead level at 0°.
-While the lower the angle the better for limiting engine power waste through friction and for u-joint life expectancy, an angle of 1° minimum should be maintained for proper dynamics and balance.
+While the lower the angle the better for limiting engine power waste through friction and for u-joint life expectancy, some angle should be maintained for proper dynamics and balance.